fusiongyro/lbac/tutor10.md

 The reason that I'm harping on this is that  I've  already  tried the alternative, which is to  include TRUE and FALSE as keywords.
-The problem with that approach is that it  then  requires lexical scanning for EVERY variable name  in every expression.
+The problem with that approach is that it  then  requires lexical scanning for _every_ variable name  in every expression.
 If you'll recall,  I pointed out in Installment VII  that  this  slows  the compiler  down considerably.
-As long as  keywords  can't  be  in expressions, we need to do the scanning only at the  beginning of every  new  statement  ...  quite  an improvement.
+As long as  keywords  can't  be  in expressions, we need to do the scanning only at the  beginning of every  new  statement …  quite  an improvement.
 So using  the syntax above not only simplifies the parsing, but  speeds  up the scanning as well.

 OK, given that we're  all  satisfied  with  the syntax above, the corresponding code is shown below:

     {---------------------------------------------------------------}
     { Recognize and Translate a Relational "Equals" }